Cody Data and Analytics

-Metric: Cody Installs
+Metric: Cody installs

 • Source of truth: This data is logged by eventlogger, and accessed via Looker (see: “Cody Installs (all users)” chart)